|Country Number (25)||1968||FIRST and SECOND WAVE|

 The fourth Doctor episodes aired weekly on Canal 13 (Channel 13) Fridays at 5.30pm, commencing 4 May 1979.
 Two episodes aired back-to-back in a one hour timeslot.

 The series featured as part of the "LAS MIL Y UNA TARDES" ("A Thousand and One Afternoons") line-up of children's programmes.
-(That TARDES is very similar to TARDIS can't possibly be a coincidence!
-Did the programme schedulers have an ironic sense of humour?)
+(This is a pun on the Spanish title for the book Arabian Nights, which is known as "Las Mil y Una Noches" ("A Thousand and One Nights").
+And the fact that TARDES is very similar to TARDIS is probably purely coincidental!)

 There were no billings for The Ark in Space, The Deadly Assassin or Image of the Fendahl, however there are enough airdates to account for these; certainly The Ark in Space aired in the two weeks between The Sontaran Experiment and Genesis of the Daleks.
 And as there were more than three hour-long billings for "La Invasion del Tempo", in the case of Image of the Fendahl and The Deadly Assassin, both appear to have aired between Underworld and The Invasion of Time, with the latter maybe even immediately before The Invasion of Time.
 Although some of these timeslots are recorded as 5.30 to 6.00pm, at least two of them have to be an hour, otherwise two episodes are not accounted for.

 From the 7 March 1980 episode, the timeslot shifted to 6.00pm for a few weeks, before switching to a half-hour, single-episode 5.30pm slot from 2 May.